TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Method

 \subsection{Adam-style Threshold Update and Overall Training Procedure}

-In practice, the approximate gradient $g_k$ for the threshold $\tau$ is highly noisy and varies in scale across training steps: the contributions of tokens change significantly between batches, and the magnitude of $g_k$ can fluctuate during optimization.
-Directly applying plain gradient descent to $\tau$ therefore tends to cause oscillation and slow or unstable convergence.
-To mitigate this, we update each threshold with an Adam-style rule that combines momentum and adaptive learning rates\cite{kinga2015method}.
+In fact, for the threshold $\tau$, its approximate gradient $g_k$ is highly noisy and varies in scale across training steps.
+The contributions of tokens change significantly between batches, and the magnitude of $g_k$ can fluctuate during optimization.
+Directly applying plain gradient descent to $\tau$ often leads to oscillations and can slow down or make the convergence unstable.
+To mitigate this, we adopt a rule similar to Adam to update, which combines momentum and adaptive learning rate~\cite{kinga2015method}.

 At the $k$-th iteration, we use the approximate gradient $g_k$ obtained in the previous subsection to update the first and second moments: